mathieuHa/GEHackatonApp/Electrification Challenge/Grid Timeseries Dataset/README.md

 - Timestep: 30 minutes
 - All tags are a current measurement expressed in AMPS

+NB: you can find each feeder voltage level in the original files in the data folder.

 ### Historic data from the Irish Meteorological Service

 You can find detailed field description in the "KeyHourly.txt" file in the "WeatherData" folder.

 For each substation the available weather data tags are: